felixge/node-style-guide/Readme.md

 ## 2 Spaces for indention

-Use 2 spaces for indenting your code and swear an oath to never mix tabs and spaces in your code - a special kind of hell is awaiting you otherwise.
+Use 2 spaces for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.

 ## No trailing whitespace